 The Toller's fun-loving personality also means that she prefers training to be fun, too.

-Also, keep training sessions short.
+The Toller becomes bored very easily, so, keep training sessions short.
 You're less likely to lose her attention that way.

 Grooming a Toller can be, in all honesty, a bit gross, depending on what she rolls around in.